arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

-It is important to note that `git init` will create a repository that includes subdirectories and their files---there is no need to create separate repositories nested within the `planets` repository, whether subdirectories are present from the beginning or added later.
+It is important to note that `git init` will create a repository that **includes subdirectories and their files** -- there is no need to create separate repositories nested within the `planets` repository, whether subdirectories are present from the beginning or added later.
 Also, note that the creation of the `planets` directory and its initialization as a